wanadzhar913/multi-application-model-serving-ray-serve/README.md

 ```

 ### To do's
-- [] Figure out why Ray Dashboard isn't showing up at port 8265
+- [ ] Figure out why Ray Dashboard isn't showing up at port 8265
+- [ ] Use smaller Docker Image for `Dockerfile`
-- [] Serve colpali model
+- [ ] Serve colpali model
-- [] Add dynamic check to see if Ray Cluster is up in `scripts/entrypoint.sh`
+- [ ] Add dynamic check to see if Ray Cluster is up in `scripts/entrypoint.sh`

 ### Resources